austinseraphin/motion-accessibility/README.md

 #### `accessibility_activation_point`

 The point activated when a VoiceOver user activates the view by double tapping it.
 This defaults to the center of the view.
-In other words, a VoiceOver can double-tap anywhere on the screen, but it will simulate a sighted user touching the center of the view.
+In other words, a VoiceOver user can double-tap anywhere on the screen, but it will simulate a sighted user touching the center of the view.

 #### `accessibility_modal_view?` or `accessibility_view_is_modal`